Everyone is going through something

 This month holds a special place in my heart.

-Before I was 35, I had never really experienced what I would consider as depression.
+Before I turned 35, I had never experienced what I’d consider true depression.

-Losing a loved one.
-Experiencing a bad break up.
-Or one of those weeks at work.
+Losing a loved one, going through a breakup, or just having one of those weeks at work.

 But not the “D” word.